 Not only should you ensure that are consuming enough iodine as an expectant mother, but also checking that your thyroid is functioning correctly if you have any concerns.

 If a child continues to have inadequate intake and develops persistent iodine deficiency, their growth and cognitive function may be deeply disrupted.
-The a result of inadequate intake with insufficient functioning of the thyroid hormones can unfortunately lead to goitres.
+The result of inadequate intake with poor functioning of the thyroid hormones can, unfortunately, lead to goitres.

 As you can see, it’s especially important that pregnant mothers receive enough iodine because low iodine status in pregnancy can affect children’s language skills, IQ and memory.

 Here’s what the research says.
-Low iodine status in pregnancy can have long lasting effects for children as outlined below affecting:
+Low iodine status in pregnancy can have long-lasting effects on children as outlined below affecting:

 - Lower cognitive, language, and motor scores at 18 months and at 3 years